Experience Strategy HealthTech People Leadership 0 to Scale Jintronix · 7 years

 First and only PM for the first three years.
 No inherited roadmap, no existing research practice, no PM playbook.
 I built all of it from scratch while also doing the work.

-As the company grew I put together the team: one UX designer, four Unity developers, one portal developer, one QA, and eventually a second PM.
-I ran sprints, kept research moving into the backlog, and tried to make sure nobody was ever blocked waiting on a product decision.
+As the company grew, I helped build the team around the work: one UX designer, four Unity developers, one portal developer, one QA, and eventually a second PM.
+I ran sprints, built beta clinic relationships, and kept research as a standing part of product strategy.

 Get a patient to finish their prescribed program.
 Every product decision was evaluated against that single question.